circleci/circleci-docs/jekyll/_cci2/orb-author-faq.md

 ## Errors Claiming Namespace Or Publishing Orbs

-* Question: I recieve an error when attempting to claim a namespace or publish a production orb.
+* Question: I receive an error when attempting to claim a namespace or publish a production orb.

 * Answer: You may not be an organization owner/admin.

 Organizations may only claim a single namespace.
-In order to claim a namespace for an organization the authenticating user must possess owner/admin privledges over the organization.
+In order to claim a namespace for an organization the authenticating user must possess owner/admin privileges over the organization.

 If you do not have the proper permissions you may see an error similar to below: